dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

 #### tl;dr
 Today you will:
  - replace `staff-mmu-asm.o` by writing your own versions in `your-mmu-asm.S`
  - have a thorough set of arguments for why your versions are correct (page numbers etc).
-  - checking that the old tests work.
+ - Checking that the old tests work.
-  - checking that the new test in `code/tests/4-test-vm-cache-mgmt.c` works.
+ - Checking that the new test in `code/tests/4-test-vm-cache-mgmt.c` works.

-  - NOTE: you will have to make sure that your `vm_map_sec` calls `staff_mmu_sync_pte_mods()` after modifying the page table if the MMU is enabled.
+   NOTE: you will have to make sure that your `vm_map_sec` calls `staff_mmu_sync_pte_mods()` after modifying the page table if the MMU is enabled.

 #### intro